romance939913/Beat-laboratory/README.md

 # Beat-laboratory

-A fun, sandbox-type application for users to experiment with creating beats on a virtual drumset.
-No packages or libraries are used anywhere in the project, just vanilla JS, HTML and CSS!
+This project let me challenge myself to use just the bare necessities.
+Just vanilla JS, HTML and CSS, no packages or libraries anywhere in the repo!

-Here's a link to the [live site](https://romance939913.github.io/Beat-laboratory/)
+Here's the live site if you want to try it out yourself [live site](https://romance939913.github.io/Beat-laboratory/)
 <br/>
 <br/>
 ![app-screenshot](assets/beatlab.gif)